Actions of Fell bundles: Actions of Fell bundles on Hilbert bundles

 Let now $n\in \Naturali$, $g_1, \ldots, g_n \in G$ and $a_i \in A_{g_i}$, $b_i\in B_{\varphi(g_i)}$, $i=1, \ldots, n$.
 Then, setting $z := \sum_{i =1}^n (\rho(a_i) x)\, b_i^* \in X_e$ and using the calculation above, we get that

 which is positive in $B_e$.
 This shows that $T$ is positive definite, as desired. \end{proof}

-\begin{remark} In the context of Proposition \ref{action-pd}, it is apparent from its proof that one still obtains a positive definite $\A$-$\varphi$-$\B$ bundle map $T$ if one only assumes that $\rho$ is an $(\A, \varphi)$-pre-action on a semi-inner product $\B$-bundle $\X$.
+\begin{remark} In the context of Proposition \ref{action-pd}, it is apparent from its proof that we also obtain a positive definite $\A$-$\varphi$-$\B$ bundle map $T$ if $\rho$ is assumed to be an $(\A, \varphi)$-pre-action on a semi-inner product $\B$-bundle $\X$.